userfront/guide/all/guide/auth/index.md

 ::::: row
 :::: left

+#### ID token

+The ID token contains additional data about the user and is intended for use directly in the browser.

+Instead of accessing this token directly, you can use [Userfront.user](/docs/js.html#user).

 #### Refresh token

 The refresh token is used by the Userfront script to obtain new access and ID tokens.
 Userfront automatically adds the refresh token to the browser.

 If you have enabled the `httpOnly` setting in live mode, you will not be able to view the refresh token in your browser.

-#### ID token

-The ID token contains additional data about the user and is intended for use directly in the browser.

-Instead of accessing this token directly, you can use [Userfront.user](/docs/js.html#user).

 ::::
 :::: right
 :::tip
-You do not need to use the other tokens directly.
+You do not need to use the ID or refresh tokens directly.
 :::

 ::::
 :::::